RohitBandaru/blog/about.md

 permalink: /about/
 ---

-I currently work at Amazon as an ML engineer.
-I am passionate about deep learning research.
+I currently work at Google as a Machine Learning Software Engineer.

 ### More Information